 28th Apr 1827

 First regatta held at Sydney.
+Rowing and sailing races were conducted before a significant crowd.

 Earliest account of a rowing race in Launceston.
 By this stage boat races were commonplace in capital cities between crews from visiting ships.
-One of the more celebrated races in Hobart Town occurred with the arrival of thr HMS Rainbow which boated a gig that had never been beaten.
+One of the more celebrated races in Hobart Town occurred with the arrival of the HMS Rainbow which boated a gig that had never been beaten.
 The challenge was taken up by a locally born crew of a locally built whaleboat.
 The wagering on the race was intense.
 The local crew won and a new challenge was issued.
 The local crew won again with the local press gave them great praise.

 24 February 1831